Compliance

 Approach to Taxes

-In accordance with the “Daihatsu Group Basic CSR Principles,” Daihatsu complies with the laws and regulations of each country where we conduct business as well as standards announced by international organizations.
+In accordance with the “Daihatsu Sustainability Basic Policy,” Daihatsu complies with the laws and regulations of each country where we conduct business as well as standards announced by international organizations.
 We see tax payment as an obligation, and also as the foundation of our social contribution, and we strive to pay appropriate taxes by keeping stable profits throughout cost reduction by SSC (simple, slim, and compact).

 Tax Policies